If you work, or you don’t have time to cook or you simply hate cooking, meal replacement powders offer the perfect solution.

 Smart branding.
 But that’s what they aim to deliver.

 Quality nutrition that can fuel your body for the day, without cutting out on any vital macro nutrient, vitamin or mineral.
+It doesn't come as a surprise then, that Huel holds its own against its alternatives.

-They offer a range of meal replacement powders, ready-to-drink liquid meals, breakfast cereals and flavor boosts, which are tiny sachets of flavoring that can be added to their powders and beverages if need be.
+Huel offers a range of meal replacement powders, ready-to-drink liquid meals, breakfast cereals and flavor boosts, which are tiny sachets of flavoring that can be added to their powders and beverages if need be.

 Each one of their products are completely plant-based and sourced from ethically grown and organic ingredients.